codrin-axinte/High-Low-Card/README.md

 #  High-Low Card

+### Description

+A player is show a random playing card, then asked to decide whether the next card will be "higher" or "lower".
+If the guess is correct the player is awarded with a 'cash' price.

 ### Rules:
   * The first with no cash loses
   * If a player is right he gets full bet